 You’re correct.
 You’re actually missing a HUGE piece of the puzzle…and no, it isn’t your fault.
 You have simply been given incorrect information from every diet plan you’ve ever tried.
 Because true information wasn’t easily available, you had no choice but to keep trying other diet plans, hoping they would work for you.

-That can change in an instant once you learn correct information.
-When you learn correct information, revealed here, and learn how to make the setpoint diet work for you, you will lose weight effortlessly and more importantly, permanently.
+That can change in an instant once you learn the correct information.
+When you learn the correct information revealed here and learn how to make the setpoint diet work for you, you will lose weight effortlessly and, more importantly, permanently.

 To lose weight permanently, it is necessary to shatter some well-worn dieting myths.